adrien-zinger/code_bucket/streaming_bootstrap/webhook.md

 main deal.
 Once you have a deterministic order, you can stream in every contexts.

 A casual example of a bootstrap streaming of two instances.
-Immagine you have two programs that keep a kind of cache consistency security.
-If one instance crash, you always have the second one that store in his instance a cash of the datas.
+Imagine you have two programs that keep a kind of cache consistency security.
+If one instance crash, you always have the second one that store in his instance a cash of the data.

 Start with a server that give the following endpoints:
 - size: return the size of the database
-- bootstrap: register to the remote node that we need to bootstrap. take my entry point, a starting index, and a end index
+- bootstrap: register to the remote node that we need to bootstrap. take my entry point, a starting index, and an end index
 - insert: Take an Update(key, value) or a Delete(key) entry

 Before reading that, you should be aware of [hyper](https://hyper.rs) and his simple server syntax.
-I choose that solution because it's fast to implements and easy to read.
+I decide that solution because it's fast to implements and easy to read.

 ```rust